TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 12/Mark 12.17.md

 ---

-And Jesus said unto them, Render unto Caesar the things that are Caesar's, and unto God the things that are God's.
-And they marvelled greatly at him.
+Jesus answered them, "Render to Caesar the things that are Caesar's, and to God the things that are God's."
+They marveled greatly at him.